Patagonian red octopus

-Enteroctopus megalocyathus, also known as Patagonian red octopus (EN), Pulpo del sur (Chile) and Pulpo colorado (Argentina); is a medium-sized octopus, and the type species for the genus Enteroctopus.
+Enteroctopus megalocyathus, also known as Patagonian red octopus (EN), Pulpo del sur (Chile) and Pulpo colorado (Argentina), is a medium-sized octopus and the type species for the genus Enteroctopus.

 Size and description

-E. megalocyathus is a relatively large octopus, though not as large as some other giant octopuses like Enteroctopus dofleini.
-E. megalocyathus has an average mass of around 4 kg.
-Although, some individuals have outweighed this and reached till 7.5 kg (M) and 8 kg (F).
-A mantle length of 22.5 cm, and in excess of 1 m in total length, but other author reported a max. total length in Chile of 1.3 m.
-E. megalocyathus, like other octopuses in the genus Enteroctopus, has longitudinal folds and grooves on the body and large, paddle-like papillae.
+Enteroctopus megalocyathus is a relatively large octopus, though not as large as some other giant octopuses like E. dofleini.
+This species has an average mass of around 4 kg, although some individuals have outweighed this and reached masses of 7.5 kg (M) and 8 kg (F).
+It has a mantle length of 22.5 cm and can exceed 1 m in total length, but another author reported a maximum total length in Chile of 1.3 m.
+Enteroctopus megalocyathus, like other octopuses in the genus Enteroctopus, has longitudinal folds and grooves on the body and large, paddle-like papillae.

 Fisheries

 E. megalocyathus is one of the two commercially significant octopuses in Chilean waters, along with Octopus mimus.
 Yearly catch of the two octopuses fluctuates between 2,000 and 5,000 tons.

-In Chile, his extraction ban date is from October 15 to March 15, and its range is from the Araucanía region to the Magallanes region, and in regular season, only specimens weighing more than 1 kg are allowed to be extracted.
+In Chile, the extraction ban date is from October 15 to March 15, and its range is from the Araucanía region to the Magallanes region, and in regular season, only specimens weighing more than 1 kg are allowed to be extracted.

 Predators

 Like most octopuses, E. megalocyathus is a choice meal for many predators larger than it.
-E. megalocyathus has been shown to be a major dietary component of beaked skates (Dipturus chilensis), spiny dogfish (Squalus acanthias), and the South American sea lion (Otaria flavescens).
+It is a major dietary component of beaked skates (Dipturus chilensis), spiny dogfish (Squalus acanthias), and the South American sea lion (Otaria flavescens).